Running Club

 Fell Races

 Fell races are categorised in two ways.
 Distance S(short), M(medium) or L(long) and degree of difficulty / amount of climb (A,B or C).
-Thus fell races will be labelled using two letters e.g. AL ,BM, CS.
-For the purposes of the RRH Championship distance is the category used as defined by the FRA:-
+Thus fell races will usually be labelled using two letters e.g. AL ,BM, CS.
+For the purposes of the RRH Championship distance is the category used:-

 • Short (S) races are 10K or less